Short Walks in Cheshire

 One of a series of walks from the Nelson Pit Visitor Centre.
 The route through Poynton Coppice is pretty at any time of the year.
 The majority of The Coppice is owned by Cheshire East Council and is subject to a ten-year management plan.

-13. Add Chester Ghost Tours to your Itinerary
+13. Add The Chester Treasure Hunt Trail to your Itinerary

 Type